mirjanacale/BlockArt/README.md

 - Enable automatic deploys for continuous deployment.
 6. Deploy Your App
 - Trigger a manual deployment by clicking "Deploy Branch" or wait for automatic deployments to occur.
-- Once deployed successfully, your Snake Game will be accessible via the provided Heroku URL.
+- Once deployed successfully, your blog will be accessible via the provided Heroku URL.